-Management Response: The school principal will monitor the timeliness of each invoice processed for payment to ensure all invoices have been paid in a timely manner.
-The director of finance will review how often invoices are being paid during the on-site internal audit.
+-Management Response: The school principal will monitor the timeliness of each deposit to ensure all deposits have been paid in a timely manner.
+The director of finance will review how the timeliness of deposits during the on-site internal audit.
 Additional Redbook training will be made available to staff, if needed.